Pathfinder Core PRO Broadcast Controller & VM Overview

 Pathfinder Core PRO is fast, efficient, and simple to use: Just attach to your network, give it an IP address, and it automatically detects your Axia audio sources/destinations and GPIO ports.
 Pathfinder Core PRO searches for and finds all of the Axia equipment on the network, then automatically creates both an audio router and a GPIO router with all of the audio or GPIO sources and destinations that are discovered within that equipment, simplifying the initial configuration.

 Pathfinder Core PRO also gives you peace of mind by providing distributed redundancy within your network.
-Multiple Pathfinder Core PRO units can be “clustered” for automatic redundant backup, and each unit has field-replaceable dual-redundant power supplies as well.
+Multiple Pathfinder Core PRO units can be “clustered” for automatic redundant backup, and each fan-free unit has field-replaceable dual-redundant power supplies as well.
 As a dedicated hardware appliance, Pathfinder Core PRO gives you freedom from concerns about software compatibility, automatic OS patches, and computer hardware limitations.

 Customizable User Panels